jasonbrown-alis/build/docs/guides/getting-started/introduction.md

 Notice how the definitions from the `service.proto` file travels with the code.
 This greatly boosts developer productivity as:
-1. The design step, which contains the documentation, is not an afterthought but is integral to the development process.
+1. The _define_ step, which contains the documentation, is not an afterthought but is integral to the development process.
 2. These definitions are shipped with the code, providing developers with the types and documentation they require in their IDE.

 Both these factors contribute to enforcing good development practices and greatly improves